Hearing Loss is Inevitable – When’s the Right Time for a Hearing Aid?

 “That’s probably one of the most common myths I’ve heard,” Lustig says.
 “But it’s not true.
 Hearing aids can’t amplify sound to a level that might cause damage, even in patients with significant hearing loss.”

-Forgoing a hearing aid if you have a significant hearing loss may even be detrimental, because nerves in the auditory system aren’t being activated.
+Forgoing a hearing aid if you have significant hearing loss may even be detrimental, because nerves in the auditory system aren’t being activated.

 Recent research links hearing aids and mental health.
 “If you can't take part in conversations anymore, you can become socially withdrawn and isolated, and we know that can lead to depression,” Lustig says.